tomocy/tapioca/README.md

 Usage of tapioca:
   -a string
         name of author
-  -f string
+  -d string
+        day of commits to be summarized (default "today") (available "today", "yesterday") -f string
         name of format (default "text") (available "text", "color") -m string